Tennis gear; there’s an absolute ton of it, and it can get confusing at times.

 Grass courts are different than any other court surface and it’s recommended to have tennis shoes with wider bottoms and a special surface that allows you to get a grip on the court and keep your feet planted.

-This is considered to be a premium surface to play on, and its quirks.
+This is considered to be a premium surface to play on, and it has its quirks.

 Clay absorbs shock from your feet and knees, but it mostly affects the ball bounce taking much of the oomph from the shot.